gary-archer/oauth.websample.final/README.md

 ## Further Details

-- See the [Final SPA Overview](https://authguidance.com/2019/04/07/local-ui-setup) for a summary of behaviour
+- See the [Final SPA Overview](https://authguidance.com/2019/04/07/local-ui-setup) for the overall behaviour
 - See the [Final SPA Instructions](https://authguidance.com/2019/04/08/how-to-run-the-react-js-spa) for details on the setup